JavierMoncadaJimenez/TFG-BlockChain/README.md

 the internal theory of blockchain technology.
 It provides a clear and simplified explanation of basic blockchain concepts such as data structure, cryptography, blocks, and transactions.
 The document aims to provide a solid theoretical knowledge base for students to understand the functioning and key characteristics of blockchain technology.
-You can find this part in the link https://tinyurl.com/tfg-uni (Is in spanish)
+You can find this part at the following link https://tinyurl.com/tfg-uni (is in Spanish)

 The complementary tool (this code) is a simple application that provides students with the opportunity to interact and visually experiment with the theoretical concepts of blockchain